-71. The Soviet Union is Hungary's main trading partner, accounting for 34% of total turnover in both 1970 and 1971.
-Since 1965 trade has risen by 75% which is marginally less than Hungarian trade with other Communist partners.
-Since 1968, the Soviet Union's share in Hungarian trade has fallen from 37% to its present 34%.
+The Soviet Union is Hungary's main trading partner. accounting for 34% of total turnover in both 1970 and 1971 and 35% in 1972.
+Since 1965 trade has risen by 96%.
+Since 1968, the Soviet Union's share in Hungarian trade has fallen from 37% to its present 35%.
 The pattern of Hungarian-Soviet trade in the period 1966-1970 has given Hungary a small surplus overall of \$58 million; this was reversed by the large Hungarian deficit in 1971 which amounted to \$143 million.
 Nearly half of Soviet exports to Hungary comprise raw materials and semi-finished products.
-The USSR is particularly important as a supplier of raw materials to Hungary (see Table VII).
+The USSR is particularly important as a supplier of energy and raw materials to Hungary (see Table VII).
 Nearly all Hungary's imports of crude oil and petroleum products, iron ore and pig iron, come from the Soviet Union, as do a large proportion of her timber, phosphate fertilizer and electric power imports and half her purchases of coke, cotton and rolled steel.
 Machinery and equipment are important Hungarian exports to the Soviet market and in particular motor vehicles (lorries and buses), diesel locomotives, communications equipment and cranes.
-The Soviet Union also provides a stable and unlimited market for industrial consumer goods, pharmaceutical products and agricultural products, especially fruit and vegetables; although the Hungarians profess to believe that Soviet tolerance of second-class export goods is already beginning to reach its limits.
+Soviet Union also provides a stable and unlimited market for industrial consumer goods, pharmaceutical products and agricultural products, especially fruit and vegetables; although the Hungarians profess to believe that Soviet tolerance of secondclass export goods is already beginning to reach its limits.